 Volume 1, Episode 9

 Money has taken many forms through the ages: shells, wheels, beads and even cows.
 All forms, though, have always had three things in common.
-Find out what in this eight-minute podcast.
+Find out what in this eight-minute episode of our Economic Lowdown Podcast Series.
 You will also learn how commodity money differs from representative money and how both differ from today's fiat money.

 The Economic Lowdown Podcast Series

 Money is something that people use every day.
 We earn it and spend it but don't often think much about it.
 Economists define money as any good that is widely accepted as final payment for goods and services.
 Money has taken different forms through the ages; examples include cowry shells in Africa, large stone wheels on the Pacific island of Yap, and strings of beads called wampum used by Native Americans and early American settlers.
 What do these forms of money have in common?
 They share the three functions of money: